techboy14/hellogit/README.md

 # hellogit
-please add your html and css
+Please add your HTML and CSS.